hartwigmedical/hmftools/README_TARGETED.md

 Other components, operate essentially the same but may also require different configuration to reflect ths sparsity of data, higher on target depth and .
 We have so far implemented 2 broad panels only: TSO500 (1.3Mb) & HMF panel (2Mb).
 The configuration suggested below should work well for these panels with on target depth of ~300-2000x

+A demo of the targeted pipeline is available [here](https://github.com/hartwigmedical/hmftools/blob/master/pipeline/README_PANEL.md)

 ## Special resources files for targeted mode